Skip to main content

 FAQ

-Can I convert my refunded USD or EUR balance back to crypto?
+Can I convert my refunded USD balance back to crypto?

 Why is my reversal or refund taking longer than expected?